Age-of-information minimization via opportunistic sampling by an energy harvesting source: Introduction

 \subsection{Related work}

-Initial efforts towards optimizing AoI mostly involved the analysis of various queueing models; {\em e.g.,} \cite{kaul2012real} for analysing a single source single server queueing system with FCFS service discipline, \cite{kaul2012status} for LCFS service discipline for M/M/1 queue, \cite{yates2018age} and \cite{kaul2020timely} for multi-source single sink system with M/M/1 queueing at each source, \cite{kosta2019age} for AoI performance analysis for multi-source single-sink infinite-buffer queueing system where unserved packets are substituted by available newer ones, etc.
+Initial efforts towards optimizing AoI mostly involved the analysis of various queueing models; {\em e.g.,} \cite{kaul2012real} for analyzing a single source single server queueing system with FCFS service discipline, \cite{kaul2012status} for LCFS service discipline for M/M/1 queue, \cite{yates2018age} and \cite{kaul2020timely} for multi-source single sink system with M/M/1 queueing at each source, \cite{kosta2019age} for AoI performance analysis for multi-source single-sink infinite-buffer queueing system where unserved packets are substituted by available newer ones, etc. Additionally, the paper \cite{fountoulakis2023scheduling} has developed a scheduling policy for two users- a deadline-constrained user, and an AoI-oriented user that send their information to a single receiver through an error-prone channel (modeled as both i.i.d. and time-correlated channel).
+The authors formulated the average AoI minimization problem with timely throughput constraints as a constrained Markov decision process (CMDP).
+The authors in \cite{chen2023minimizing} have considered the AoI-minimization problem for the peak power-constrained base station (BS) which sends updates to multiple users through time-varying, Markovian channels, and proposed a truncated multi-user scheduling policy.
+The optimal threshold-based sampling policy for AoI minimization for a source sending samples to a remote estimator over an unreliable channel with feedback has been proposed in \cite{pan2022optimal}.

-On the other hand, a number of papers have considered AoI minimization problem under EH setting: \cite{farazi2018age} for derivation of average AoI for a single source having finite battery capacity, \cite{arafa2017age} for derivation of the minimal age policy for EH two hop network, \cite{farazi2018average} for average AoI expression for single source EH server, \cite{hu2018age} for AoI minimization for wirelessly powered user, \cite{arafa2017age1} for sampling, transmission scheduling and transmit power selection for a single source single sink system over infinite time horizon where delay is dependent on the packet transmission energy.
-The authors in \cite{chen2019age} considered two source nodes (power grid node and EH sensor node) sending different data packets to a common destination by using multiple access channel, and derived the delay and AoI of two source nodes respectively.
+On the other hand, a number of papers have considered AoI minimization problem under EH setting: \cite{farazi2018age} for the derivation of average AoI for a single source having finite battery capacity, \cite{arafa2017age} for the derivation of the minimal age policy for EH two-hop network, \cite{farazi2018average} for average AoI expression for single source EH server, \cite{hu2018age} for AoI minimization for a wirelessly powered user, \cite{arafa2017age1} for sampling, transmission scheduling and transmit power selection for a single source single sink system over infinite time horizon where the delay is dependent on the packet transmission energy.
+The authors in \cite{chen2019age} have considered two source nodes (power grid node and EH sensor node) sending different data packets to a common destination by using multiple access channel, and derived the delay and AoI of two source nodes respectively.
+The authors of \cite{zheng2019closed} have analyzed the non-linear AoI for EH system, whereas \cite{abd2022age, abd2022closed } focused on the characterization of moment generating function of AoI in EH status update systems under various queueing disciplines.
+In \cite{khorsandmanesh2021average}, average AoI and peak AoI (PAoI) are analyzed for a source and a relay network where energy is harvested from a power station.